jetstack/cert-manager-nginx-plus-lab/README.md

 ```

 Here we see a certificate resource for `demo.example.com` issued by the `venafi-tpp-issuer` we created before.
-We can w add it to our cluster using:
+We can add it to our cluster using:
 ```console
 $ kubectl apply -f certificate.yaml
 ```